Privacy Policy

 Caredove has adopted this Official Privacy Policy in order to declare its voluntary commitment to comply with the Health Insurance Portability and Accountability Act (“HIPAA”), as amended by the Health Information Technology for Economic and Clinical Health (“HITECH”) Act of 2009 (Title XIII of division A and Title IV of division B of the American Recovery and Reinvestment Act “ARRA”) and the HIPAA Omnibus Final Rule.

-Although Caredove does not meet the definition of a HIPAA Business Associate or Covered Entity as these are defined in the HIPAA Regulations, Caredove hereby acknowledges its obligation to protect the privacy and security of Individually Identifiable Health Information (“IIHI”) generally, and Protected Health Information (“PHI”) as defined in the HIPAA Regulations, voluntarily under the regulations implementing HIPAA, lawfully under other federal and state laws protecting the confidentiality of PI, and under principles of general and professional ethics.
+Although Caredove does not meet the definition of a HIPAA Business Associate or Covered Entity as these are defined in the HIPAA Regulations, Caredove hereby acknowledges its obligation to protect the privacy and security of Individually Identifiable Health Information (“IIHI”) generally, and Protected Health Information (“PHI”) as defined in the HIPAA Regulations, voluntarily under the regulations implementing HIPAA, lawfully under other federal and state laws protecting the confidentiality of PHI/PI, and under principles of general and professional ethics.

 4. Privacy Policy

-This Privacy Policy has been organized around the 10 principles contained in the Model Code for Protection of Personal Information (“CAN/CSA – Q830-96, Model Code for the Protection of Personal Information,” March 1996.).
+Model Code for Protection of Personal Information (“CAN/CSA – Q830-96, Model Code for the Protection of Personal Information,” March 1996.).

 Principle 1: Accountability